Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Introduction

 \section{Introduction}

 The dynamic architecture of {\em low-Earth orbit (LEO)} satellite networks presents unique challenges in maintaining continuous and reliable communication, particularly during satellite handovers \cite{LiuXiao2024,Akyildiz1999,LiuYang2024,Chowdhury2006}.
 The rapid movement of satellites in the mega-constellation necessitates efficient handover strategies that minimise service degradation for communications between LEO satellite networks and ground users.
-In this context, information-theoretic handover strategies are critical for achieving high-throughput communications in the presence of frequent transitions between serving satellites.
-This paper provides a comprehensive theoretical analysis of handover strategies that are optimal in the ergodic capacity sense for mega-constellations modelled as semi-stochastic processes.
+In this context, information-theoretic handover strategies are critical for achieving high-throughput communications in the presence of frequent transitions between serving satellites. {This paper develops a tractable semi-stochastic framework for analysing and optimising \emph{user-centric} handovers in the ergodic capacity sense \emph{under channel persistence}.}